-If operational power exceeds 80.5 HP (60 kW) or for pumps fitted with a flanged reduction gear, this oil cooling system is recommended.
+If operational power exceeds 80.5 HP (60 kW) this oil cooling system is recommended.

 The cooling system works independently using the conveyed water during pump operation.
 A part of the water drawn by the plunger goes through a pipe and to a cooler plate in the drive casing.
 The flow amount in the cooling system therefore depends on the plunger diameter and the pump rpm.
 The amount of conveyed cooling water ensures satisfactory oil cooling under observation of maximum admissible pump rpm limits.